 - Monday, February 2, 3:15-3:45 p.m., SF, GC6

 - Wednesday, February 4, 3:15-3:45 p.m., OAK, B Building 5

 Instructor: Katherine Rinne

-From the smallest church interiors to the most monumental piazzas, students experience and analyze the city’s complex built environments.
-Each day is spent in a different part of the city -- from the historic center out to the periphery -- taking a topographic approach that allows students to study the city as a living organism rather than a series of historic sites.
+Structured as a “walking studio,” students visit many of Rome’s most important museums, buildings, piazzas, streets, and gardens.
+Each day is spent in a different section -- from the historic center out to the periphery -- taking a topographic approach that allows students to study the city as a living organism rather than a series of historic sites.
+From the smallest church interiors to the most monumental piazzas, students view, experience, and analyze the city’s complex built environments.

 Housing is located in Trastevere in fully equipped, shared apartments within walking distance of all amenities.
-The studio space is in the Renaissance Palazzo Cenci, located in the heart of the Jewish Ghetto near to the Tiber Island.
+Our studio space is in the Renaissance Palazzo Cenci located in the heart of the Jewish Ghetto near to the Tiber Island.
 We have our own studio space but share the palazzo facilities (terrace, library, kitchen, lecture hall, etc.) with students of architecture, landscape, interiors, painting, and historic preservation from two other universities.

 About the Instructor